Dow celebrates best June in 81 years, S&P best in 64 years

 Europe in the Firing Line Next?

-Trump could possibly move from China to Europe.
+Trump could possibly turn his ire from China to Europe.
 Just this week, in an exclusive interview with FOX Business, he blasted our trading partner.
 “The Europeans have taken advantage of us, I’m serious worse than China.
 They have worse trade barriers than China.
-They don’t take our product, we take their product," Trump said.
+They don’t take our product, we take their product," Trump moaned.

 Rate Cut Not a Done Deal